temken/raytracer/README.md

 <details><summary>Author & Contact</summary>
 <p>

-The author of SOFTWARENAME is Timon Emken.
+The author of RaytraCer++ is Timon Emken Christensen.

-For questions, bug reports or other suggestions please open an [issue](https://github.com/temken/SOFTWARENAME/issues).
+For questions, bug reports or other suggestions please open an [issue](https://github.com/temken/raytracer/issues).
 </p>
 </details>